MAYOR'S LOCAL ECONOMIC DEVELOPMENT COMMITTEE

-The purpose of the Local Economic Development Committee is to evaluate the status of our small business community here in the Borough and determine what we can do to help keep our businesses as healthy and prosperous as possible, and in turn keep our Main Street and commercial areas vibrant.
+The mission of the Mayor's Local Economic Development Committee is to evaluate the status of the Borough's small business community and determine what we can do to help keep our businesses as healthy and prosperous as possible and keep our Main Street and commercial areas vibrant.
 The Committee's discovery and determinations will be reported to Borough Council with the intent of receiving approval.

-Create a strategic planning process by identifying stakeholders, residents, public entities, businesses, community organizations, and other groups like commercial organizations that have a vest interest in the success of our small business community.
+- Create a strategic planning process by identifying stakeholders, residents, public entities, businesses, community organizations, and other groups like commercial organizations that have a vested interest in the success of the Borough's small business community.

-- Conduct a Local Economic Assessment
+Conduct a Local Economic Assessment

 - Determine which skills and resources that are needed and which of these entities can contribute towards the end success.

-- Strategy - Develop, Implement, and perform Periodic Review
+Strategy - Develop, Implement, and Perform Periodic Review

-Review Borough codes and resolutions for opportunities for modifications to help new businesses streamline their entry into our marketplace, as well as improve the business atmosphere for existing businesses (i.e. outdoor dining).
+- Review Borough codes and resolutions for opportunities for modifications to help new businesses streamline their entry into our marketplace, as well as improve the business atmosphere for existing businesses (i.e. outdoor dining).